chrishpaul/SinkOrSwim/README.md

 - [x] Navigation Controller.
 Proper navigation (1pt)
 - [x] Collection View Controller (Picture Dictionary)
 - [ ] Table View Controller with three different dynamic prototype cells (Not hardcoded)
-- [ ]   Type 1: English to Mandarin Word Cell
+- [x]   Type 1: English to Mandarin Word Cell
-- [ ]   Type 2: Link to Quiz - would this be considered hard coding?
+- [ ]   Type 2: ??
+Maybe load pictures as cells?
-- [ ]   Type 3: Link to Picture Dictionary with pictures - would this be considered hard coding?
+- [ ]   Type 3: ??
 - [x] The design should work in both portrait and landscape mode.
 Use size classes if necessary.
 (2 pts)
 - [ ] Tested for crashing
 - [x] Strictly adheres to Model View Controller programming practices.
 View should be agnostic to controller.
 Model should be agnostic to everything.
 (1pts)